chettrick/discobsd/distrib/notes/ANNOUNCEMENT.md

 A nearly-complete development environment is included in DiscoBSD.

-There are: various text editors and compilers, a MIPS assembler and MIPS linker, as well as many more programming languages in addition to C and asm, such as Scheme, BASIC, Forth, RetroForth, yacc, and TCL.
+There are: various text editors and compilers, a MIPS assembler and MIPS linker, and many more programming languages in addition to C and asm, such as Scheme, BASIC, Forth, RetroForth, lex, yacc, and TCL.
 Examples are provided in the file system at /usr/share/examples.

-As a descendant of 2.11BSD, DiscoBSD inherits its strong BSD heritage.
+As a descendant of 2.11BSD, DiscoBSD inherits the strong BSD heritage.
-The userland is powerful, full-featured, and comfortable to competent UNIX users, as it is derived from the rich 4.3BSD-Tahoe userland and steady improvements along the way.
+The userland is powerful, full-featured, and comfortable to competent UNIX users, as it is derived from the rich 4.3BSD-Tahoe userland, modern implementations of classic utilities, and improvements along the way.

 Install, build, and debug instructions can be found in the README files.